 Course syllabi from non-USD courses are subject to review at any time in order to ensure the transferring course meets USD's course curriculum content and our continued high standards of academics.

-In addition to the university’s transfer of credit policy, the School of Business requires that a grade of “C” or better must be earned in order to transfer a business course to USD.
+In alignment with the university’s transfer of credit policy, the School of Business requires that a grade of “C-” or better must be earned in order to transfer a business course to USD.
 A grade of “pass” or “satisfactory” is not acceptable for any business course.

 Current students of the university should receive pre-approval for any course they wish to take at another institution.
 The Petition for Transfer of Credit is completed online through the MySanDiego portal.
 In addition, current students are responsible for ensuring that the registration of any transferred course is in accordance with other university policies, such as the overload policy and the residency requirements.